thindil/steamsky/bin/doc/MODDING.md

   help.
 Optional.
 * Key `ItalicHelpColor`: The name of the Tcl color used to show italic text in the help.
 Optional.
+* Key `GiveIcon`: Path to the SVG image which will be used for give item button.
+Optional.

 ## Debugging
 If you want to test your changes, you may run game in debug mode.
 In this mode